Julie Davis

 Julie Davis (born 1969) is an American film director, writer and actress.
 Davis is best known for directing, writing and acting in the romantic comedy film Amy's Orgasm.
 Davis' first film, the ultra low-budget I Love You, Don't Touch Me! debuted at the 1997 Sundance Film Festival.
 She also directed the cult gay romantic comedy All Over the Guy in 2001 and the 2010 film Finding Bliss, based on her experiences as an editor at the Playboy Channel.

 Early life and education

 Davis grew up in a Jewish family in Miami, Florida.
 As a child, she spent her summers at the Interlochen Arts Academy studying classical piano.
 She attended Southwood Middle School and graduated from Miami Palmetto High School in 1986.
 She attended Dartmouth College, graduating in 1990.
 At Dartmouth, she majored in Comparative Literature and spent nine months living in Mainz, Germany and Toulouse, France.
-As part of her Dartmouth Senior Fellowship, Davis made her first full-length film, a World War II period drama with part French and German subtitles about a French prostitute forced to collaborate with the Nazis who falls in love with a Jewish resistance fighter and must choose between her conscience and survival.
 After graduating from Dartmouth, Davis attended the AFI Conservatory's editing training program, graduating in 1991.